chtoucas/Narvalo.NET/src/Narvalo.Fx/README.md

   (`ExceptionDispatchInfo`): `Fallible` and `Fallible<T>`.
 - In all other cases: `Result<T, TError>`.

+Guidelines (TO BE COMPLETED):
+- CONSIDER using `Outcome` and `Outcome<T>` to provide alternatives to methods that might fail but the error is not fatal.
+- DO NOT use the other types on public APIs.
+- CONSIDER using `Fallible` and `Fallible<T>` to provide alternatives to methods that might throw.

 Of course, we could have gone away with one single type, but at the expense of complicated type signatures.
 The correspondence is as follows: